 Once you contact the insurance company — either yours or the other driver’s — about a claim, the company will send an adjuster to evaluate the damage.
 The company may want to have your car taken to a repair shop of their choice to have the damage assessed and repaired.
 However, you don’t have to use their repair shop if you don’t want to.
 You are entitled to choose your own, and to get your own repair estimate so that you can negotiate a property damage settlement.

 Once the adjuster has finished evaluating your damage, the insurance company typically will offer a settlement.
 In exchange for a settlement check, they’ll want you to sign a release that prohibits you from making any further claims for compensation for your property damage.
-It’s important to speak to the best lawyer you can find before signing any release to make sure you’re getting a fair deal.
+It’s important to speak to an experienced lawyer before signing any release to make sure you’re getting a fair deal.

 Some policies may cover the cost of a rental car while your car is being fixed.
 You’ll need to check your policy, or the other driver’s policy, to find out whether a rental car is an option in your case.